 To improve the transparency of consumer information and help prospective students and their families make school decisions, JC has created this page for easy, convenient access to reports and publications.

-Johnson College’s provides real-world hands-on learning in a caring environment and prepares graduates to enter into or advance in their careers.
+Johnson College provides industry focused, hands-on learning in a supportive environment and prepares graduates to enter into and advance in their careers.

 The guiding principles as established in the Johnson’s strategic plan are:

 - Foster a culture of innovative instructional practices to enhance students’ academic performance

 - Promote an inclusive environment to expand and support a diversified population.

 - Integrate student support systems in a meaningful way to foster success.

 - Enhance industry and community relationships for the mutual benefit of students and the marketplace.

 - Optimize resources to reflect our continued commitment to responsible growth.